The course will take place in week 4 of Trinity term 2023, Monday 15th May - Friday 19th May, 2023.

 The material from the lectures and classes will be assessed by a take-home assignment consisting of a report based on a case study.
-Individual student class presentation of pre-study material contributes to the assessment.
+Individual student class presentation of a group project contributes to the overall assessment.

 Learning outcomesAt the end of the course the student will have a breadth of knowledge about the range of requirements methods, tools, and techniques.
 They will gain an appreciation of at least two methods, and obtain practical guidance on elicitation techniques.